 Sheltering in place is one of the best ways to protect yourself from a disaster when it’s too dangerous to go outside.
-It only makes sense that you should have supplies in a shelter in place kit on the off chance that you ever have to shelter in place, but what goes in that kit?
+It only makes sense that you should have supplies in a shelter-in-place kit on the off chance that you ever have to shelter in place.

 A shelter in place kit contains everything that you need to safely seal yourself in your shelter in place room when a disaster has occurred that makes it impossible or dangerous to evacuate the area.
 The kit contains enough essential items to sustain you until the disaster has passed.

 A shelter-in-place kit is required for most businesses but it also makes sense to have one at home in case of an emergency.

 Sheltering in place is a way to protect yourself from an emergency or disaster situation that makes it too dangerous to leave the area that you’re in.
 Chemical spills, biological or nuclear contamination, tornadoes or other storms, and the outbreak of a pandemic can all lead to a shelter in place order being given.